 A Love Story Rooted in the Outdoors

-Both originally from the Greater Toronto Area, Cam and Lauren’s connection to Haliburton began long before Fort Treehouse ever existed.
-As youth, they both attended Camp Wanakita, though it wasn’t until years later, as staff, that their paths truly crossed.
+Both originally from the Greater Toronto Area, Cam and Lauren’s connection to Haliburton began long before they co-founded Fort Treehouse Co.
+As teens, they both attended Camp Wanakita, and after years apart pursuing careers across Canada –– Lauren in creative arts and photography, and Cam working out west as a millworker –– they both returned as staff in 2010.
+This is when their paths truly merged.

 From Question Mark to Vision